ssubrahmaniyan/anv_pub/README__CAN_receiver.md

 ```
 `ledcWrite()` writes the PWM value in `number[]` to the corresponding channel.
 This is then handled and routed to the GPIO pin the ledc channel is connected to.

-The `digitalWrite()` methods here setup the direction of rotation of motor drivers A and B(with H-bridge) and C using the `DIRC` variable.
+The `digitalWrite()` methods here setup the direction of rotation of motors A and B(with H-bridge) and C using the `DIRC` variable.
 These directions are sources logically from the CAN message frame as mentioned above.

 ---